braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/push_notifications/android/migrating_to_firebase_cloud_messaging.md

 ![The form for creating a private key with "JSON" selected.]({% image_buster /assets/img/android/push_integration/generate_json_credentials/select-create.png %}){: style="max-width:65%;"}

 {% alert warning %}
 Private keys could pose a security risk if compromised.
-Store your JSON credentials in a secure location before continuing.
+Store your JSON credentials in a secure location for now&#8212;you'll delete your key after you upload it to Braze.
 {% endalert %}

 ## Step 4: Upload your JSON credentials to Braze